-- Inquire about CCRI’s Cooperative Education program, Internship options, and Mentoring possibilities.
+- Inquire about CCRI’s Career and Internship program, Internship options, and Mentoring possibilities.
 The former will provide opportunities that will enhance your education and career readiness.

 - Review CCRI’s Graduate Career Placement and Transfer Report to get information on graduate employment, salaries earned, and to learn which RI/New England employers hire CCRI graduates.

 - Consider the pros and cons of your various options.
-If you’ve followed the suggested steps and still need help deciding on a major, don’t hesitate to seek assistance from the Career Services office to discuss and evaluate the choices you are considering.
+If you’ve followed the suggested steps and still need help deciding on a major, don’t hesitate to seek assistance from the Career Development Services office to discuss and evaluate the choices you are considering.